 The Ship Of Opportunity Program (SOOP) is an effort by the international community, and addresses both scientific and operational goals for building a sustained ocean observing system.
 Subsurface data, mostly from XBTs, collected from ships of the SOOP are used to initialize the operational seasonal-tointerannual (SI) climate forecasts and have been shown to be necessary for successful SI predictions.
 Other key uses of these data are to increase understanding of the dynamics of the SI and decadal time scale variability, to perform model validation studies, and to investigate meridional heat advection at the basin scale.
-The Ship Of Opportunity Program Implementation Panel (SOOPIP) is one of the three the components of World Meteorological Organization (WMO)-Intergovernmental Oceanographic Commission (IOC) Ship of Observations Team (SOT), with the other two being the Voluntary Observing Ship (VOS) and the Automated Shipboard Aerological (ASAP) Programmes.
+The Ship Of Opportunity Program Implementation Panel (SOOPIP) is one of the three components of the World Meteorological Organization (WMO)-Intergovernmental Oceanographic Commission (IOC) Ship of Observations Team (SOT), with the other two being the Voluntary Observing Ship (VOS) and the Shipboard Aerological Automated Programmes.
 SOOPIP has as a primary objective to fulfill the XBT upper ocean data requirements established by the international scientific and operational communities.
-The annual assessment of transect sampling is undertaken by the Joint WMO-IOC Technical Commission for Oceanography and Marine Meteorology (JCOMMOPS) on behalf of SOOPIP.
-While SOOPIP deals with ocean observations [2], the VOS (Volunteer Observing System) Programme deals with meteorological observations [3].
-Besides carrying out the deployment of XBTs, many ships of the SOOP are used as a platform for the deployment or installation of other scientific equipments, such as XCTDs, ADCPs, CPRs, TSGs, etc.
+The annual assessment of transect sampling is undertaken by the Joint WMO-IOC Technical Commission for Oceanography and Marine Meteorology (JCOMMOPS) on behalf of While SOOPIP deals with ocean SOOPIP. observations [2], the VOS (Volunteer Observing System) Programme deals with meteorological Besides carrying out the observations [3]. deployment of XBTs, many ships of the SOOP are used as a platform for the deployment or installation of other scientific equipments, such as XCTDs, ADCPs, CPRs, TSGs, etc.